 Is the 4.7 Dodge engine a good engine?

 Common engine problems can sometimes make an engine look like the worst engine ever built.
 But the thing is, there’s no engine in the world that you can’t see that has a couple of common problems.
-Though the 4.7L V8 Dodge PowerTech engine has its pitfalls, it is a fairly reliable engine.
+Though the 4.7L V8 Dodge PowerTech engine has its pitfalls, it is fairly reliable.

 When did Dodge stop making the 4.7 V8?

-Chrysler produced the V8 4.7 Dodge PowerTech engine at the Mack Avenue Engine Complex in Detroit, Michigan — an automobile factory at Stellantis North American.
+Chrysler produced the V8 4.7 Dodge PowerTech engine at the Mack Avenue Engine Complex in Detroit, Michigan, an automotive factory operated by Stellantis North America.
 Regular and flexible fuel versions of the PowerTech engines were produced and used in many Chrysler vehicles.
-The production started in 1998 and on April 9, 2013, they discontinued the production of the engine, making it 15 years of production.
+The production started in 1998, and on April 9, 2013, they discontinued the production of the engine, making it 15 years of production.

 How much HP does a 4.7 Hemi have?

-The 4.7 liter V8 Hemi engines are engineered as middle engines for vehicles like Ram 1500.
-It comes with a staggering 310 horsepower coupled torque of 334 pounds-feet.
+The 4.7-liter V8 Hemi engines are engineered as middle engines for vehicles like the Ram 1500.
+It comes with a staggering 310 horsepower and 334 pounds-feet of torque.
 While 310 horsepower may not be a crazy deal for some, many folks adore it.

 Is a 4.7 Dodge motor a 318?